 S8.14.01.
 Associates to the bishop.
 After consultation with and upon the recommendation of the bishop, the Synod Council may call or engage one or more persons to serve as associates to the bishop in the work and conduct of the bishop’s office and of this synod.
 Such associates may be ministers of Word and Sacrament, ministers of Word and Service, or lay persons, and shall be employees of the synod and perform such work assignments as may be designated by the bishop.
 Each associates is a minister of Word and Sacrament shall be on the roster of ministers of Word and Sacrament of the synod, and serve an initial term call of not less than one year and not more than six years.
 Each associate who is a minister of Word and Service shall be on the roster of ministers of Word and Service of the synod, and serve an initial term call of not less than one year and not more than six years.
 Each associate who is a lay person shall reside on the territory and shall be employed for an initial period of not more than six years.
 After the Synod Council receives the bishop’s recommendations, the term of each minister of Word and Sacrament, each minister of Word and Service associate’s call, or period of each lay associate's employment, and the salary, emoluments and other remuneration to be received by each associate shall be determined by the bishop and approved by the Executive Committee of the Synod Council and incorporated into the provisions of the call or letter of engagement.
 If the bishop so recommends, any associate may serve successive calls or periods of employment as determined by the Synod Council, but the term of any successive call or length of any successive period of employment shall be not less than one year and not more than six years.

 S8.14.02.
 Support staff.
-Upon recommendation of the bishop, the Synod Council may authorize employment by this synod of support staff, in an appropriate number, for the bishop and the bishop’s in the work of the synod.
+Upon recommendation of the bishop, the Synod Council may authorize employment by this synod of support staff, in an appropriate number, for the bishop and the bishop’s associates in the work of the synod.

 S8.14.A22.
 Number of associates.
 The number of associates to the bishop under S8.14.01., at any one time, shall not exceed five.